stephenfloor/extract-transcript-regions/README.md

 Output:

-  nine region files in .bed format
+  ten region files in .bed format

-This is built on the snfGene class, which constructs gene objects from a knownGene file and computes metadata about the genes during parsing of the knownGene file.
+This is built on the UCSCKnownGene class, which constructs gene objects from a knownGene file and computes metadata about the genes during parsing of the knownGene file.

 Notes: